hashicorp/consul/website/source/docs/agent/http/agent.html.markdown

 ### <a name="agent_force_leave"></a> /v1/agent/force-leave/\<node\>

-This endpoint is hit with a GET and is used to instruct the agent to force a node into the `left` state.
+This endpoint is hit with a PUT and is used to instruct the agent to force a node into the `left` state.
 If a node fails unexpectedly, then it will be in a `failed` state.
 Once in the `failed` state, Consul will attempt to reconnect, and the services and checks belonging to that node will not be cleaned up.
 Forcing a node into the `left` state allows its old entries to be removed.